SirMonkeyBoy/SirMonkeyBoy/README.md

 Sometime they do something useful sometimes their just for fun

-* 🧠  I'm learning Java and Python
+* 🧠  I'm learning Java

 ### Skills